kevinam99/Instagram-Like-Bot/README.md

 2. The UI will open up.
 Enter all the inputs.
 Rest assured, your password is safe.
 3. Click on the 'Submit' button.
 4. Sit back and watch how the bot goes.

+### Contributing
+#### Here's how you can contribute to the project:
+- Open up issues.
+- Open up pull requests.
+- Fix bugs in the code.
+- Help with the documentation.